Kapilesh0904/Kapilesh-1BM20AI029-JAVA_LAB_PROGRAMS/README.md

 The workspace contains two folders by default, where:

 - `src`: the folder to maintain sources or java programs
-- `lib`: the folder to maintain dependencies

-Meanwhile, the compiled output files (classes) will be generated in the `bin` folder by default.
+- `bin`: the folder to maintain the compiled output files (classes)

 ## List of Programs